LNER Class P1: Construction and into service

-An order for two locomotives was placed with Doncaster Works in November 1923, and Engine Order 303 was issued for these; the individual locomotives were allotted Doncaster works numbers 1619–20.
-The first P1, No 2393, was completed by Doncaster in June 1925 and was shown at the Darlington Centenary celebrations in July, with its sister No 2394 following in November 1925.
+An order for two locomotives was placed with Doncaster Works in November 1923, and Engine Order 303 was issued for these: the individual locomotives were allotted Doncaster works numbers 1619–20.
+The first P1, No. 2393, was completed by Doncaster in June 1925 and was shown at the Darlington Centenary celebrations in July.
+No. 2394 was completed in November 1925.
 Both were externally rather similar, although 2393 had a 32-element superheater while 2394 had a larger 62-element 'E' type superheater.
 They were the first 2-8-2 locomotives to be built in Britain for local use, although not the first designed.
 Both were allocated to New England shed after completion where they were subjected to regular testing.

-In service, the P1s could handle 100-wagon coal trains, although these were an operational hazard due to their overhanging track circuits and being too long for many of the passing loops.
-They were also coal-hungry engines, with a 1926 Locomotive Inspectors Conference Report stating that the engines used 131 lb/mi of coal.
+In service, the P1s could handle 100-wagon coal trains, although these were an operational hazard because they overhung track circuits and were too long for many of the passing loops.
+They were also coal-hungry engines: a 1926 Locomotive Inspectors Conference Report stated that the engines used 131 lb/mi of coal.
 However, they were still thought of highly enough in 1926 that it was proposed to build another four P1s to replace an equivalent number of 0-8-0s.